moia-oss/matsim-aws/README.md

 Afterwards, check if there is a `cdk.out` folder under `matsim-aws-setup`

 ## Build image and push to ECR
-Use `deployMatsimImage.sh` for building and pushing the job image once the ECR repository has been setup.
+Use `2_deployMatsimImage.sh` for building and pushing the job image once the ECR repository has been setup.

 ## Run Example